 If there’s one thing we love more than apps, it’s different cultures.
 We have a tonne of language games helping people learn languages from all over the world.
 In this series, we look at some of the locations that fascinated us so much that we created language games for them.
-They are helpful for students, teachers, and travellers.
-On the last article of the travel series, we looked at France.
+They are helpful for students, teachers, and travelers.
+In the last article of the travel series, we looked at France.
 This time, let’s take a look at the Philippines.

-The Philippines is consists of about 7,641 islands and is rich with natural resources, however since it is located on the Pacific Ring of Fire and close to the equator, so earthquakes and typhoons are abundant as well.
+The Philippines is consists of about 7,641 islands and is rich in natural resources, however since it is located on the Pacific Ring of Fire and close to the equator, so earthquakes and typhoons are abundant as well.
 Expect a wide variety of cuisines because the Philippine cuisine was influenced by multiple cultures brought about by the Spanish colonisation, Japanese invasion, American sovereignty until after World War II, and the trading with Chinese and other nationalities.

 If you’re planning a trip to the Philippines, your trip won’t be complete without trying these weird Filipino dishes that are enjoyed by many because of their taste buds’ delight and something to boast of having the courage to try them.
-Here are some of the weird Filipino food you may want to have a taste with eyes closed or widely opened.
+Here are some of the weird Filipino food you may want to have a taste with your eyes closed or widely opened.

 Balut or balot is a boiled developing embryo of a duck or chicken which is best eaten with salt or vinegar, (and eyes closed).

 Dinuguan is a savoury stew of pork intestines, ears, heart and snout with a rich dark gravy of pig’s blood cooked in vinegar.
 It is best eaten with rice or rice cake.

 A favourite Filipino street food and also known as “Adidas”.
 It is grilled and can also be cooked as adobo.

 Frog legs taste like chicken.
 They are usually caught in the rice field by farmers to be cooked for lunch.